 It is by becoming eco-responsible that you will be able to regain control over your health and the environment.
 There is now a growing awareness related to environmental well-being.

-You will find a lot of literature on the subject, including the following examples:
+You will find a variety of literature on the subject, including the following examples:

 In addition to the above, several mobile applications and internet guides will help you make the right consumer choices on a daily basis: